Mattress Buying Guide:

 - Cost-effective—available at a variety of price points

-Rather than being bound together by wire as with an open-coil mattress, pocket coils are independent from one another.
-Each coil is encased in its own, fabric pocket, which allows it to move autonomously, without disturbing the coils that surround it.
-Pocket coils are an especially good choice for those who share a bed, as one person’s movement will not disturb the other.
+Rather than being bound together by wire as with an open-coil mattress, pocket coils, also called individually wrapped coils, are independent of one another.
+Each coil is encased in its own fabric pocket, allowing it to move autonomously without disturbing the coils surrounding it.
+This is what makes a mattress with pocket coils a good choice for those who share a bed, as one person’s movement will not disturb the other.

 - Extremely durable and long-lasting